Call us 256-489-7573 or Schedule a complimentary 15 minute consultation today!

 - My aging loved one’s doctor just diagnosed dementia…probably Alzheimer’s.
 Now what?
 What can we expect?

 If any of these statements ring true, Caring Strategies can help.
-Find out by making a no-stress, no-pressure call to us.
+Find out by making a no-stress, no-pressure call to us or schedule a complimentary 15 minute consultation regarding your case needs.
 Helping you is what we do.

 FOR CAREGIVERS: The Five Minute Retreat (and Other Ideas)